 - Don’t approach a dog that is confined

 - When approaching a dog, let the dog see and sniff you hand before petting the animal

-- If a dog is rapidly approaching you, place something between yourself and the dog (backpack, bicycle, etc)
+- If a dog is rapidly approaching you, place something between yourself and the dog (backpack, bicycle, etc.)

-Contact a Philadelphia Dog Bite Injury Attorney
+Contact the Philadelphia Dog Bite Attorneys Today